uniarts-helsinki-art-and-technology/videoPlayer/README.md

 Any file will be used whether or not it is a valid video file.
 If playing fails, make sure the right file was loaded.

-The USB drive should be removed after the Raspberry Pi is turned off, just to be sure.
+The USB drive should be removed only after the Raspberry Pi is turned off, just to be sure.